JuliaML/MLLabelUtils.jl/docs/introduction/gettingstarted.rst

       #     no │######################### 2             │
       #        └────────────────────────────────────────┘

-If you find yourself writing some custom function to train a specific model, chances are that you want to assert if the given targets are in the correct encoding that the model requires.
+If you find yourself writing some custom function that is intended to train some specific supervised model, chances are that you want to assert if the given targets are in the correct encoding that the model requires.
 We provide a few functions for such a scenario, namely :func:`labelenc` and :func:`islabelenc`.

 .. code-block:: jlcon